Slips happen: A Mom’s Day message of dropping the f-bomb, and moving on

 •••

-During my teenage years I strove to be a good daughter — the perfect daughter.
+During my teenage years I strived to be a good daughter — the perfect daughter.

 In reality, I was by no means perfect, but, like many kids my age, I tried to live up to perceived standards.
 (It’s at this point where my sisters, if reading this, will interject with the words “Marsha, Marsha, Marsha!)